15 Crucial Tips to Prevent a Sledding Accident

 It’s natural for kids and teens to want to do tricks on sleds.
 Children may see professional skiers or snowboarders jumping off ramps.
 Sleds were not made for this.
 Tricks on sleds can be hazardous.
 You could get seriously injured if you land the wrong way or fall off.

 Parents should always supervise children while sledding.
+Sledders should also use the buddy system.
 If someone gets hurt, an adult needs to be there to get help.
 Don’t let your kids sled in an unsafe or crowded area.
 You should also avoid hills packed with aggressive sledders.
 In addition, unsupervised kids and teens may be enticed to try risky stunts or tricks.
-Adult supervision helps everyone stay safer.
+Adult supervision helps everyone to stay safer.

 12. Sled during the daytime